New skein invariants of links: Introduction

 Theorem~\ref{hofr} implies that, if we wish, we could specialize the $z$, the $w$, the $a$ and the $E$ in any way we wish.
 For example, if $a=1$ then $R$ specializes to the Alexander--Conway polynomial \cite{al,co}.
 If $w= \sqrt{a} - 1/\sqrt{a}$ then $R$ becomes the unnormalized Jones polynomial \cite{jo1}.
 In each case $H[R]$ can be regarded as a generalization of that polynomial.
 Furthermore, we denote by $H[H]$ the invariant $H[R]$ in the case where $w=z$.
 The invariant $H[H]$ still generalizes $H$ to a new 3-variable invariant for {\it links}.
-Indeed, in this case $H[H]$ coincides with the regular isotopy version of the new 3-variable link invariant $\Theta (q, \lambda, E)$ \cite{chjukala}.
-Our 4-variable invariant $H[R]$ is in fact topologically equivalent to the 3-variable invariant $H[H]$, which is the regular isotopy version of the 3-variable invariant $\Theta$.
-This is proved via our generalization of the Lickorish combinatorial formula given in Section~\ref{secphi}.
-Namely, for an oriented link $L$ with $n$ components, we have:

-where the second summation is over all partitions $\pi$ of the components of $L$ into $k$ (unordered) subsets and $R(\pi L)$ denotes the product of the Homflypt polynomials of the $k$ sublinks of $L$ defined by $\pi$.
-Also, $\widehat{E}_k = (\widehat{E}^{-1} - 1)(\widehat{E}^{-1} - 2) \cdots (\widehat{E}^{-1} - k + 1)$, with $\widehat{E} = E \frac{z}{w}$ and $\widehat{E}_1 =1$.
-The fact that $H[R]$ is topologically equivalent to $H[H]$ was observed by K.~Karvounis \cite{ka2} by modifying our previous version of the above formula \cite{kaula}. {\it Thus we now know that all the invariants in this paper are equivalent to 3-variable invariants, even though we have formulated them using four variables.} The 4-variable formulation is, nevertheless, useful for separating the two types of skein operations.
+Indeed, in this case $H[H]$ is the regular isotopy version of the new 3-variable link invariant $\Theta (q, \lambda, E)$ \cite{chjukala}.
+Our 4-variable invariant $H[R]$ is in fact topologically equivalent to the 3-variable invariant $H[H]$.
+This fact was observed by K.~Karvounis \cite{ka2} by modifying our previous version of the Lickorish-type combinatorial formula (\ref{lickh}).
+Thus we now know that all the invariants in this paper are equivalent to 3-variable invariants, even though we have formulated them using four variables.
+In \cite{kaula2} we use the 3-variable formulation exclusively.
+The 4-variable formulation is, nevertheless, useful for separating the two types of skein operations.
 Namely, switching crossings between different components and evaluating on knots.

-The reader should note that the formula above (the right hand side) is, by its very definition, a regular isotopy invariant of the link $L.$ This follows from the regular isotopy invariance of $R$ and the well-definedness of summing over all partitions of the link $L$ into $k$ parts.
-In fact the summations $I_{k}(L) = \sum_\pi R(\pi L),$ where $\pi$ runs over all partitions of $L$ into $k$ parts, are each regular isotopy invariants of $L.$ What is remarkable here is that these all assemble into the new invariant $H[R](L)$ with its striking two-level skein relation.
-We see from this combinatorial formula that the extra strength of $H[R](L)$ comes from its ability to detect linking numbers and non-triviality of certain sublinks of the link $L$.
-In the regular isotopy formulation, even the linking numbers are not needed.